A Time for Expression

 — Andrew Weil, M.D.

 Breathing: The Foundation of Relaxation and Life Itself Teachers of relaxation breathing, such as Dr. Andrew Weil, know that practicing mindful breathing for 20-30 minutes each day is key to restoring and maintaining both physical and mental health.
-Deep breathing increases the supply of oxygen to your brain and major organs, and activates the parasympathetic nervous system.
-This promotes a state of calm and wellbeing.
+Deep breathing increases the supply of oxygen to your brain and major organs and activates the parasympathetic nervous system.
+This promotes a state of calm and well-being.
 Listening to my voice guide you through breathing techniques takes your focus away from your stressors and worries, connecting you to your body so that you feel grounded and centered.
-Deep, intentional breathing is deeply relaxing in its own right, and becomes even more powerful when used in conjunction with the other relaxation techniques in my guided relaxation training sessions and recordings.
+Deep, intentional breathing is deeply relaxing in its own right.
+It becomes even more powerful when used in conjunction with the other relaxation techniques in my guided relaxation training sessions and recordings.

 I use a variety of breathing exercises to help my listeners prepare their minds and bodies for relaxation.
 Some examples are: deep breathing, the cleansing breath, the energizing breath, exhaling with sound, and the traveling breath.
 For these breathing exercises to be effective, it’s important to be in a comfortable setting that makes you feel safe.

-The Cleansing Breath is a relaxation technique that is used in cultures across the globe.
+The Cleansing Breath is a relaxation technique used in cultures worldwide.
 It involves breathing in deeply through your nose and exhaling through your mouth, visualizing the breath washing through your body and removing stress or worry, leaving your body refreshed and relaxed.
-You can listen to a sample recording of "The Cleansing Breath" on my album "Uplifting Guided Relaxation".
+You can listen to a sample recording of "The Cleansing Breath" on my album "Uplifting Guided Relaxation."

 The Energizing or Stimulating Breath is adapted from yogic breathing techniques.
-Its aim is to raise vital energy and increase alertness.
+It aims to raise vital energy and increase alertness.
 Here is an example from Dr. Andrew Weil:

 • Try for three in-and-out breath cycles per second.
 This produces a quick movement of the diaphragm, suggesting a bellows.
 Breathe normally after each cycle.

 Exhaling with Sound is another effective breathing technique that uses your voice to release tension, leading your body and mind to a pleasantly relaxed state.
-It involves breathing in deeply so that air fills your abdomen, then hold the breath for a few moments, and, as you release air through your mouth, make a resonant sound such as “ahhh…”, like a sigh of release.
-The combination of breath and sound is very effective in releasing stress and tension from deep inside.
+It involves breathing in deeply so that air fills your abdomen, then holding your breath for a few moments.
+As you release air through your mouth, make a resonant sound such as “ahhh…”, like a sigh of release.
+The combination of breath and sound effectively releases stress and tension from deep inside.

 Let your breath out with a sigh of release—ahhh!